 As practicing radiologists, we believe the benefits of our services are self-evident.
 However, there is a relative paucity of literature that clearly documents our value from the perspective of the health care practitioners who send their patients to us for our services.

-DSI's Travel Grant for Members-In-Training provides an opportunity for those interested in the emerging disciplines of informatics and artificial intelligence within radiology to join DSI at for the DSI Summit, SIIM annual meeting and the ACR Imaging Informatics Summit.
-The program is on hold until 2022.
+DSI's Travel Grant for Members-In-Training provides an opportunity for those interested in the emerging disciplines of informatics and artificial intelligence within radiology to join DSI at for the DSI Summit and SIIM annual meeting.
+Applications will open early fall 2023.